jitenkr2030/jitenkr2030/README.md

 ### DeptPayoff: Automate Your Way Out of Debt

-**DeptPayoff: Automate Your Way Out of Debt** is an intelligent application designed to help users become debt-free faster by providing automated tools, personalized strategies, and AI-powered insights for debt repayment.
+**DeptPayoff** is an intelligent application designed to help users become debt-free faster by providing automated tools, personalized strategies, and AI-powered insights for debt repayment.

 Features
 Secure account connection